 The trail now required some scrambling across and up the rock wall that was at times home to some loose stones.
 This part was tricky but going up proved to be much simpler than coming down.
 We didn’t use a harness on the way up but there were many moments of exposure and with a big slip, you would have some trouble.
 It is possible to have a safety rope if you deem it necessary.
 The clouds were beginning to roll in by this point, which created a great backdrop to our ascent.

-This area has some unique rock formations, cave passageways and even some wave structures as you would find in places like Arizona in USA.
+This area has some unique rock formations, cave passageways, and even some wave structures as you would find in places like Arizona in the USA.
 The red colors of the rock contrasted brilliantly against the not-so-brilliant invasive grasses.

 The final climb was a pretty straightforward scramble but was on the Pico do Arieiro side, so we now had an amazing view into the valley we had just crossed.

 After our long journey, we made it to the Pico das Torres summit with views from side to side of Madeira Island.
 Not many people set foot on this summit so the hike felt even more special knowing that we were on a very alternative adventure.
 The clouds were now quickly rolling in but I had just enough time to enjoy the view, fly the drone, and have a quick picnic before we headed off down to continue our loop route.
 Here are some of my favorite views from the summit with the boys.

 Our descent was following the same way back down the rocky cliff-side but we would make an alternate loop back to Pico do Arieiro once we reached the path.
 On the descent, we used our harness and ropes on three separate occasions and opted out of them on a few other spots where they would’ve been used as a safety backup.
 We didn’t need any special skills and Gonçalo was patient with us as we tentatively made our way down.The abseiling and free-rock scrambling were all great fun even with the crumbly rocks of Madeira.